About me

 What I offer and how I work

-My core training is in the person-centred approach, which means that the relationship we form is the therapy.
-I will bring compassion and an openness to hearing and understanding you.
-Creating a safe and supportive space where you can explore and deepen your understanding of yourself and your life.
+My core training is in the person-centred approach, which means that I work relationally, bringing compassion and an openness to hearing and understanding you.
+I hope to create a safe and supportive space where you can explore and deepen your understanding of yourself and your life.

 If you have anxiety, I will encourage you to teach me about what that is for you.
 Together, we can take a look at what the anxiety is made up of, what the triggers are, and what helps you feel soothed and safe.